 Voxeleron creates the environment to accelerate clinical research, generate actionable results and, ultimately, drive better patient outcomes.

-Jonathan Oakley has a B.Sc. in Computer Science from the University of York, England, a Masters from the department of Medical Physics at University College, London, and a Ph.D. in medical image processing from the Swiss Federal Institute of Technology.
-Since then, he has spent more than a decade working on image processing algorithm development for KLA-Tencor, Fujifilm and, more recently, Carl Zeiss Meditec Inc. While at Zeiss, he was responsible for motion correction, image registration and various anatomical segmentation algorithms including the optic nerve head as well as retinal layer segmentation algorithms, some of which have generated new scientific findings and consequently new market opportunities for ophthalmic imaging in the neurological domain.
-Ophthalmic publications can be found here.
+Jonathan Oakley has a B.Sc. in Computer Science from the University of York, England, a Masters from University College, London, and a Ph.D. in medical image processing from the Swiss Federal Institute of Technology (ETHZ).
+Since then, he has spent almost two decades working on image processing and machine learning algorithm development for KLA-Tencor, Fujifilm and Carl Zeiss Meditec Inc. His research interests are primarily in medical image processing, with a clear emphasis on ophthalmic applications as evidenced by his publication list.

 Daniel Russakoff received an A.B. in Geophysics from Harvard University and his Ph.D. in Computer Science from Stanford.
 His research interests are in computer vision and pattern recognition in general, and biomedical image analysis in particular.
 He has authored numerous conference and journal papers and holds several patents on topics ranging from stereo vision to medical image registration.
 He has worked as a Computer Scientist at the National Institute of Standards and Technology and as Chief Scientist at Fujifilm’s San Jose Research Lab.
 His more recent work has been using probabilistic shape analysis and machine learning for segmentation of deformable structures in 2D and 3D radiological images.